guoyu07/altax/index.md

 * If you use compiled package.
 It runs in single PHP file.

 Altax is strongly inspired by [Capistrano](https://github.com/capistrano/capistrano) and [Cinamon](https://github.com/kentaro/cinnamon).
-But these don't allow to write a deployment task in PHP.
+But these don't allow you to write a deployment task in PHP.
+Altax is different.
 The following code is example to declare deployment task for Altax.

 <pre class="php">